Find The Best Insurance

 A trust may be either too complex or too expensive for many people.
 There are other ways, some of which are free, that can ensure your beneficiaries are taken care of after you’re gone.

-If you have in-force life insurance coverage when you die, its death benefit will be paid to the beneficiaries named in the policy.
+If you have in-force life insurance coverage when you die, its death benefit will be paid to the primary beneficiaries named in the policy.
 Life insurance benefits are tax-free if you paid your premiums with after-tax earnings, and they do not have to go through probate.
-A licensed representative at Policygenius can help you find a life insurance policy that fits your needs and budget.
+A licensed expert at Policygenius can help you find a life insurance policy that fits your needs and budget.

 You're creating an estate plan.
 Make sure life insurance is a part of it.